Automobili Stanguellini: The Stanguellini 750cc Racing Engine

 Stanguellini had been making special aluminium twin-cam cylinder heads for the Fiat 1100 block since 1947 and in 1950, he completed his most ambitious project – a complete 750cc racing engine designed by Oberdan Golfieri, an engineer from Romagna who would collaborate with Minardi a few years later.
-This was a light weight 9000 rpm engine based on a specially cast aluminium block and heads.
+This was a lightweight 9000 rpm engine based on a specially cast aluminium block and heads.
 The engine proved to be successful and Stanguellini racing cars went on to win numerous national championships in Italy and France.
 Briggs Cunningham purchased a 750cc twin-cam car which he raced in the United States, along with a Stanguellini Formula Junior.